SAP-samples/ui5-typescript-tutorial/exercises/ex7/README.md

 	> :warning: **Remark:** The `unsafeHtml` method has its alerting name to make you as developer aware that only content my be passed in which is guaranteed not to be malicious.
 Otherwise an attacker could sneak in script code which is executed in the page.
 In this case, the `value` property of the `ChartRecord` element has type `float`, so UI5 ensures that it can only contain numers - which are safe.<br>
 	The argument of this method uses a template string (denoted by backticks instead of quotes), which is modern JavaScript syntax allowing elegant embedding of variables and calculations.

+	Again, `MetadataOptions` is used for typing the metadata structure.
+Here, nothing else is imported from the `sap/ui/core/Element` module, hence TypeScript's `import type` statement can be used, which leaves zero footprint at runtime and is meant for pure type imports.

 ## Exercise 7.2 Use the New Control in the Detail View